Five separate studies leave no doubt: CMOs and strong marketing teams are essential for company success.

 Fact 1: Strong marketing departments have a clear positive effect on firm performance.

-Fact 2: Firms with a Chief Marketing Officer perform better financially.
+Fact 2: Firms with a Chief Marketing Officer perform better financially

-With the support of INSEAD’s Global Leadership Centre, we analyzed how 5,302 company leaders from 179 countries rate senior marketers versus how they rate all their other direct reports for The 12 Powers of a Marketing Leader.
-CEOs rank senior marketers first compared to all other leaders when it comes to challenging the status quo, trying to change people’s opinions about the right course of action, and actively shaping company strategy.
+With the backing of INSEAD’s Global Leadership Centre, we conducted an analysis involving 5,302 company leaders representing 179 countries.
+We assessed how these leaders rank senior marketers compared to their other direct reports based on The 12 Powers of a Marketing Leader.’The results reveal that CEOs consistently prioritize senior marketers above all other leaders in areas such as challenging the status quo, influencing changes in people’s opinions about the right course of action, and actively shaping the company’s strategy.

-Fact 4: Marketing’s power is rising.
+Fact 4: Marketing’s power is rising

-In short: The trend is marketing’s friend.
+➤ In summary: The trend is marketing’s friend.